 - Current matriculated CSUSB students will pay fees through the same process as other quarters.
 Please see the Student Accounts website for more details on the payment process.
 Students are responsible for paying their fees by the deadlines indicated in MyCoyote Self Service.

 - Non-matriculated/Visiting students will be required to pay fees for classes at the time of registration.
-Students can pay for classes in person in Sierra Hall or by phone at (909) 537-5975.
+Students can pay for classes in person in the Center for Global Innovation, third floor or by phone at (909) 537-5975.
 Payments can be made by phone with a credit card or in person with personal check, cash or credit card.
 Registration for a class will not be accepted without payment.